plone/documentation/manage/upgrading/version_specific_migration/p4x_to_p5x_upgrade.rst

 Compilation
 ~~~~~~~~~~~

-Prior to Plone 5, when a resource was changed or added to the JavaScript registry, the registry would automatically re-compile all your JavaScript files.
+Prior to Plone 5, when a resource was changed or added to the JavaScript registry,
+the registry would automatically re-compile all your JavaScript files.

 In switching to AMD, the compile step is much more resource intensive.
 It takes so long, there is no way we could do this real-time.
 Additionally, it can not be done in Python.

-When changes are made to existing bundles, re-compilation will need to be done TTW in the Resource Registries control panel.
+When changes are made to existing bundles, re-compilation will need to be done TTW (Trough-The-Web)
+in the Resource Registries control panel.

 There is a build button next to each bundle.
 For advanced users, compilation can be done using a tool like grunt in your development environment.

-Conditional resources
+Conditional Resources
 ~~~~~~~~~~~~~~~~~~~~~

 In Plone 5, individual resources can not be registered conditionally to certain page.